effieguenther/grandmas-kitchen/README.md

 - displays all the recipe info
 - contains buttons for user to interact with the recipe
     - favorite: add or remove from favorites on click
-    - comment: opens a modal to add a comment to the recipe
     - print: generates a printer-friendly pdf of the recipe
 - CommentList component is rendered below recipe card

 [CommentList](./src/components/comments/CommentList.js)
 - receives the recipeId from Recipe.js
+- comment button: opens a modal to add a comment to the recipe
 - fetches comments for the recipe on mount
     - unique Query for each recipe from react-query
     - using react-query cache data, the user can quickly flip back and forth through the recipes without waiting for a reload each time
-- fetched comments are stored in the comments array, which is mapped into Comment componen
+- fetched comments are stored in the comments array, which is mapped into Comment component

 [Comment](./src/components/comments/Comment.js)
 - receives the comment object and recipeId from CommentList
+- has edit/delete buttons if the current user is the author of the comment

 [CommentModal](./src/components/comments/CommentModal.js)
 - receives recipeId, setIsOpen, and isOpen from Recipe.js